ArikShifer/terraform-provider-ibm/website/docs/r/sm_secret.html.markdown

 * `private_key` - (String) (Optional) The PEM encoded private key to associate with the certificate.
   * Constraints: The maximum length is `100000` characters.
 The minimum length is `50` characters.
 The value must match regular expression `/(.*?)/`.
 * `private_key_included` - (Boolean) Indicates whether the certificate was imported with an associated private key.
+* `rotation` - (List) Determines whether Secrets Manager rotates your secrets automatically.For public certificates, if `auto_rotate` is set to `true` the service reorders your certificate 31 daysbefore it expires.
+Nested scheme for **rotation**:
+	* `auto_rotate` - (Boolean) Determines whether Secrets Manager rotates your public certificate automatically.Default is `false`.
+If `auto_rotate` is set to `true` the service reorders your certificate 31 days.
+If rotation fails the service will attempt to reorder your certificate on the next day, every day before expiration.
+	* `rotate_keys` - (Boolean) Determines whether Secrets Manager rotates the private key for your public certificate automatically.Default is `false`.
+If set to `true`, the service generates and stores a new private key for your rotated certificate.
+	  * Constraints: The default value is `false`.
 * `secret_group_id` - (String) A v4 UUID identifier.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}/`.
 * `serial_number` - (String) The unique serial number that was assigned to a certificate by the issuing certificate authority.